LuukvE/Luuk-Accounts/README.md

 - Email addresses are case-insensitive
 - All POST requests and responses are Content-Type JSON
 - Cookies are protected against forgery using a signature cookie
-- Requests from an allowed origin should return CORS headers with that origin
+- Requests from an allowed origin return CORS headers with that origin
 - Function arguments can come from a cookie, the request body or the request parameters

 ## Database